bcgov/entity/rfcs/rfc-colin-states-mapping-to-lear.md

 # Adoption strategy

-The _lear_ team will create tickets to implement the required components.
+The _LEAR_ team will create tickets to implement the required components.

 # Unresolved questions